bluwy/whyframe/docs/src/pages/docs/features.md

 }
 ```

-And omit the `src` attribute.
-For Vite projects, a `defaultSrc` is provided out-of-the-box, so no template HTML setup is necessary!
+For some integrations like Vite, SvelteKit, and Docusaurus, a `defaultSrc` is provided out-of-the-box, so no template HTML setup is necessary!

 ## Source code

 A common usecase with component isolation is to display the source code written to serve as a "write this code to acheive this HTML result" hint.

-This feature is disabled by default as it introduces non-treehshake-able code.
-You can enable it in `iframes` with `data-why-source`:
+This feature is disabled by default as it introduces non-treeshake-able code.
+You can enable it in `iframe`s with `data-why-source`:

 <!-- prettier-ignore -->
 ```html